KatyRoffe/reading-notes/README.md

 # WELCOME
 Hello, my name is Katy.
-Thank you for visiting my [GitHub](https://github.com/KatyRoffe).
+This site is dedicated to my notes on the reading materials through my Code Fellows Journey.

+Please check out my [GitHub](https://github.com/KatyRoffe) to view my other projects.

 ## What is *Growth Mindset?*
 Growth Mindset is not only the decision to become a better version of youself, but also the actions taken to follow through.
 It is the realization and acknowledgement that natural ability, whether it be talent or intelligence, are merely stepping stones in the grand scheme of personal growth.
 It takes patience, effort, detemination, and a sense of humor as we advance in our pursuits.